noko2901/MMBasic/README.md

 # MMBasic
-Some programms written or being ported to MMBasic
+Some programms written in MMBasic or being ported to it.